harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/cloud-foundry/cloud-foundry.md

 <!-- Heading Description -->
 ## Introduction

-Cloud Foundry faults disrupt the Cloud Foundry resources.
+Cloud Foundry faults disrupt the functioning of Cloud Foundry resources.
 This deteriorates the performance of the app for the duration of the chaos experiment.

 <!-- Experiment List and Search Bar (every experiment added below, need to be added in this file also) -->